Use of Elbow Crutches

 Toe touch weight bearing

-Toe touch weight bearing (TTWB) means the tips of your toes can rest on the floor but you still should not put any weight on them when attempting to stand, walking with crutches or sitting down.
+Toe touch weight bearing (TTWB) means the tips of your toes can rest on the floor but you still should not put any weight on them when attempting to stand, walk, sit down or negotiate steps and stairs.

 • Use the same technique as for NWB but instead of holding your knee bent, let the toes of your affected leg touch the floor